So you are a pretty smart operator when it comes to being an electrician, plumber, carpenter or bricklayer, plasterer, landscaper.

 3b) Don’t hire a book keeper until you have a clue just what the job is.
 Have a bash at doing the data entry even if you hate it.
 You need to know and appreciate the job that you are asking them to do – both in terms of what the end product should look like as well as how long it should take to do.
 Besides which, some of you might not even the mind the job and continue to do it yourselves anyway!

 3c) Hire an accredited book keeper – these are known as BAS agents.
 That way you know that they have professional insurance and good training.
 It reduces the possibility that a bad job will be done.
+Bad book keeping is EXPENSIVE to repair, let alone the issues you may well face in the eyes of the tax office.
 In some cases if a BAS agent makes a mistake the ATO will not penalise you as much as they could for any short comings.

 3d) Get the book work checked by your accountant a few months in.
 If its not quite right, its so much easier to alter when there isn’t so much to do.